8bithunter/Damascus/README.md

 Inside the "Damascus" scene, the game object named "Code" contains all the settings currently implemented.
 These settings include toggling the derivative and integral calculations, and calibrating the function mapping capability.

 ### Mapping Functions
 Damascus allows the mapping of functions along the complex plane.
 By default, Damascus converts the output of a function into a color based on the HSV color format.
 The conversion uses the argument (degrees in standard position) of the output, and converts that to a hue.
 Pure red is at 0°, pure green is at 120°, and pure blue is 240°.
 The saturation of the color is based on the magnitude of the output.
 Lastly, zeros are displayed with black, the blacker it is, the closer it is to zero.
-If you toggle RGB, you instead choose costume colors for a high real and imaginary value, plus a color for proximity to zero.
+If you toggle RGB, you instead choose custom colors for a high real and imaginary value, plus a color for proximity to zero.

 ### Controls
 <strong>Left Click:</strong> Left clicking smoothly brings the input selector to the position of your mouse.